mriioos/FLS/README.md

 **1. Methods**
 *GET /(vPath)*
 Used to get a previously loaded file, returns the contents of the solicited file.
+**IMPORTANT!**
+The request must include the headers:
+*'Content-Type' : 'application/json'*
+*'Client-Token' : '(Your client token)'*

 *POST /(vPath)*
-Used to post or update a file and assign its content to that virtual path (which is just a key to find it).
+Used to post or update a file and assign its content to that virtual path asociated with a client.
 **IMPORTANT!**
 The body must be an stringified JSON with this structure:
 {
     content : string_to_be_cached
 }
-And the request must include the header:
+And the request must include the headers:
 *'Content-Type' : 'application/json'*
+*'Client-Token' : '(Your client token)'*

+Note that if you POST a file at /index, and then you try to POST another file at /index/subdirectory, the first file will be lost due that internally, each part of the path is a nested key.
+I strongly recommend you add the extension to distinguish files from directories like the example I provided earlier.

 *PUT /restart*
-This instruction is used to uncache all files on runtime.
-Has the same effect as restarting the service.
+This instruction is used to uncache all files asociated with a client on runtime.
+**IMPORTANT!**
+The request must include the header:
+*'Client-Token' : '(Your client token)'*

+Note that a client token or an api token can be a string of any length, if two services share a client token, they will also share the cached files (Which can be convenient for a cluster of the same application).

 **2. Before deployment**
 This service is meant to run on a local enviroment, such as a LAN network or a localhost, please follow basic safety configurations (And all configurations you need).